swiftlang/swift-format/Documentation/Configuration.md

     If false (the default), arguments will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.

+*   `lineBreakForMultipleArgFunctionDeclArgument` _(boolean)_: Determines the line-breaking
+    behavior for  function declaration arguments when there are more than 1 argument.
+    If false (the default), arguments will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.
+If true, a line break will be added before each argument, forcing the entire argument list to be laid out vertically.

 *   `lineBreakBeforeEachGenericRequirement` _(boolean)_:  Determines the
     line-breaking behavior for generic requirements when the requirements list is wrapped onto multiple lines.
 If true, a line break will be added before each